 Smartwatch option at SFR

-SFR offers a specific package for smartwatches in the form of the "Connected Watch" option.
-This offer enables flat-rate sharing between the smartphone and the watch, facilitating connectivity and data usage.
+SFR offers a specific package for smartwatches in the form of the «Connected Watch» option.
+This offer allows plan sharing between the smartphone and the watch, facilitating connectivity and data usage.

-• Special offers: SFR regularly runs promotions or deferred reimbursements (ODR) to encourage the purchase of smartwatches.
+- Special offers: SFR regularly runs promotions or deferred rebates (ODR) to encourage the purchase of smartwatches.

 Multi-SIM option Calls & Internet eSIM at Orange

-With Orange, you need to subscribe to the " Multi-SIM Calls & Internet eSIM ".
+At Orange, you have to subscribe to the « Multi-SIM Calls & Internet eSIM ".
 As with SFR, this option also enables bundle sharing between cell phone and smartwatch.

 Our advice